mcabrejos24/Playlist_Connect_API/README.md

 Playlist Pair is accessible at [playlistpair.com]

+The frontend of the project is accessible at [Playlist Pair Frontend].

 ## Getting Started

 This project uses [git], [vagrant] and [virtualbox].
 Make sure these are all downloaded for your appropriate machine before continuing.